iamjoshgilman/DShieldKickStarter/README.md

-# DShieldKickStarter Backup and Logging Script
+# DShieldKickStarter

-This project contains a script to automate the backup of honeypot data, including SCP transfers to a remote server and local logging of backup operations.
+This project automates the backup of honeypot data, including SCP transfers to a remote server and local logging of backup operations.
 The script ensures regular backups of logs and other relevant files, with the option to transfer those backups to a remote server using SCP.
 It also maintains a log of the backup success or failure for auditing purposes.
+Optional tools have also been added for convenience.

 ## Features
 - **Automated Backup**: Backups are created and password-protected to prevent accidental execution.